 Setting up data patterns to extract fields

 A data pattern defines the way in which the data collected (semi-structured data) can be structured, indexed, and made available for searching.
-One of the primary functions of creating a data pattern is to specify that must be extracted from the data collected.
+One of the primary functions of creating a data pattern is to specify fields that must be extracted from the data collected.
 Fields are name=value pairs that represent a grouping by which your data can be categorized.
 The fields that you specify at the time of creating a data pattern are added to each record in the data indexed, enabling you to both search effectively and carry out advanced analysis by using search commands.
 You can also assign a field type (data type) for the field values that you intend to extract at the time of creating a data pattern.
 Assigning a field type enables you to run specific search commands on the fields of a certain type and perform advanced analysis.

 The Data Patterns tab allows you to configure data patterns that can be used by the data collectors for collecting data in the specified way.
 While creating a data collector, it is important that you select an appropriate data pattern.
 This is necessary so that the indexed data looks as you expected, with events categorized in multiple lines (raw event data), fields extracted, and time stamp extracted.
 The more appropriate the data pattern, the more chances that your search will be effective.